codingnige/docs/Read App/getting-ready-for-up-store.md

 ii.
 Register a new Identifier

 iii.
 Add (paste from Signing & Capabiiities ) value of 'Bundle ID' - Choose explicit.

+iv.
+Choose Platform, Description, Enable any associated capabilities.
+Confirm and register.
+Check is registered and move to App Store Connect Website, and refresh.

+v.
+After refresh, click My Apps.
+Click on + followed by New App to add details of App.
+Rfresh main content if in drop down of overlay, you cant find the new App's name/description field.

+vi.
+Complete the details for the app.
+The SKU is any string you construct at this stage.
+Put thought to it and make sure is unique, if more apps will follow.
+No spaces in the sku: my-comic-app

+vi.
+Privacy policy - Adjust and customise a templated version, and upload to a server or company website.
+Get link and insert in app information.

+vi.
+Go through  other Tabs.
+Including Test Flight

+vi.
+Test Flight - For BETA Testing

+vii.
+Activity - This is where builds are organised from when it is archived.